bhauman/lein-figwheel/README.md

 ### Fighweel server side configuration

-This is not neccessary but you can further configure the figwheel system at the root level of your `project.clj` you can add the following server side configuration parameters:
+This is not neccessary but you can configure the figwheel system.
+At the root level of your `project.clj` you can add the following server side configuration parameters:

 ```clojure
 :figwheel {